Guest post by Lane Wilson, senior vice president and chief sales officer

 Separate your business and personal scores.
 Sole proprietors or those in a partnership may have their personal credit information on their business credit report, and vice versa.
 Forming a corporation or LLC allows business and personal profiles to remain separate.
 If doing so doesn’t make sense for you, be sure to improve your personal credit score if necessary.

 Pay off credit card balances.
 Experian states that decreasing the balance on your business credit cards can have an immediate impact on your business’s credit rating.
-If you must keep a balance, make sure it is less than 30 percent of your credit limit.
+If you must keep a balance, try to keep it under 30 percent of your credit limit.

 Request credit-lending companies to report.
 Credit bureaus create business credit reports with information provided by creditors.
 The problem is that creditors are not required to send in such information.
 When a lender extends credit to your business, ask that they report your payment history to credit bureaus.
 The more vendors that report a positive credit history to the agencies, the higher your business credit rating will be.